 The difficulties facing Jewish education bear some resemblance to the problems of education in general in North America.
-Well-known reports have documented the serious lack of teaching talent and a slackening of academic standards, as well as other problems facing the educational system.
+Wellknown reports have documented the serious shortage of teaching talent and a slackening of academic standards.
 A severe lack of funds, resources, status, and vision is causing the system to strain and crack.
 Jewish education is equally impoverished in regard to these basic requirements.